dbednarski/OCAMpy/README.md

 # qe_lna

-This repository contains three scripts to compute quantum efficience of camera OCAM2.
+This repository contains three scripts to compute quantum efficience of camera OCAM2 (First Light).
 Measurements were taken at LNA (Brasil).

 Order to run scripts: